![]() |

 By Janice Hardy. @Janice_Hardy

 Simplistic, but it has all the right pieces.
-What makes this stimulus/response structure work so well is that this is how we process information, so it gives us a perfect format to double check ourselves in our stories and avoid common pitfalls like telling instead of showing.
+What makes this stimulus/response structure work so well is that this is how people process information, so it gives us a perfect format to double check ourselves in our stories and avoid common pitfalls like telling instead of showing--if readers don't see it, then there's a good chance we're telling it.
 Let’s look at type of sentence probably every writer has written at some point:

-That will depend on the pace you’re setting.
+That will depend on the pace of the scene.
+A fast scene might leave it as is or have a short internal thought.
+A slower pace might give Leslie time to think about the scream and the jumping.
 The emotional response is probably one of the better tools a writer has to control pacing.
 How much internalization and what the POV is thinking about determines how fast the scene will read.
-That emotional response is also a fantastic way to keep readers in the head of your POV so the action scenes don’t feel so dry with a lot of description of stuff happening.
+That emotional response is also a fantastic way to keep readers in the head of the POV character so the action scenes don’t feel so dry with a lot of description of stuff happening.
 Let’s look at a snippet with action, reaction, but no emotional response.

 A girl screamed and Leslie jumped.
 She dropped to the floor, hands over her head, her whole body shaking.
 Footsteps echoed in the hall, coming closer.
 Sirens rose above the crying and the frantic whispers.
 Doors slammed, then more screams.
 Tears burned Leslie’s eyes and she wiped them away.